-The Republic of Singapore is an island city-state in Southeast Asia that consists of 63 islands and is separated from Malaysia and Indonesia by sea straits.
+The Republic of Singapore is an island city-state in Southeast Asia that consists of a mere 63 islands.
+It is separated from Malaysia and Indonesia by sea straits.
 Singapore has a tropical climate with temperatures that usually range between 25 and 30 degrees Celsius.
-Due to the humidity, it often feels warm and a bit clammy.
+Due to the humidity, it often feels warm and a bit clammy as well.
 If you wish to avoid the most heavy monsoon rains, then the best time to travel to Singapore is between February and September.
-Singapore has a lot to offer: in the old town you can gaze at beautifully preserved colonial buildings and along the banks of the Singapore River you can eat in one of the many authentic small restaurants.
-In Chinatown and Little India you imagine yourself elsewhere, and if you love shopping you will certainly enjoy the ultra-modern shopping malls Singapore offers.
 Regardless of your travel itinerary for Singapore, you will always need to take into account the risk of (tropical) diseases and mosquitoes.
 Both dengue and malaria occur in certain parts of Singapore.
-Our skilled KLM Health Services nurses are happy to tell you which vaccinations you require and what other precautions you can take for a pleasant stay in this exceptional country.
-Click here to make an appointment (in Dutch) with one of our nurses.

 Singapore vaccinations: the most common risks